 3. Walk around: If you end up exploring a place in your car or some form of public transport, you will never come across lanes and by-lanes which are usually hotspots for local eateries.
 Walking allows you to explore a place more fully.
 We discovered our favourite breakfast spot in one such small alleyway and it was amazing.

 4. Keep your senses open: Now this sounds like a very obvious point, but sometimes in order to try one thing, you might miss out on a number of other experiences nearby.
-While on hunt for the perfect breakfast in Varanasi, we were eating fried idlis at this small stall when we noticed another stall across the road selling chai in earthen pots.
+While on the hunt for the perfect breakfast in Varanasi, we were eating fried idlis at this small stall when we noticed another stall across the road selling chai in earthen pots.
 A number of local people were waiting in line to get their fill.
 We immediately knew that is where we wanted our morning cup of tea from and it was a great decision.

 The best food in Varanasi, according to me

 1. Puri, sabzi and jalebi: A small hand-cart stationed at a fork in the Godowlia-Luxa road (opposite Avani General store) was where we got our first meal of the day.
 When we reached, it was crowded with locals trying to get their hands on a plate or two of the staple Varanasi breakfast item.
-Suggested by the good-hearted manager, Raj, at Zostel, we were glad we came across this place.
+Suggested by the kind-hearted manager, Raj, at Zostel, we were glad we came across this place.